luke-chugh/Book-Recommender-WebApp/README.md

 ## Demo:

 Let's have a look on my web application which gives book recommendation based on user favourite book.
-[Application link](https://share.streamlit.io/luke-chugh/book-recommender-webapp/main/app.py)

 In the dropdown list of web app, there were around 4000 books and user has to select one book title from a list of 4000 books, then recommender system list top 5 similar books.